The Asymptotic Behavior of Attention in Transformers: Transformers as gradient vector fields

 \section{Transformers as gradient vector fields}

 It was noted in~\cite{GeLePoRi2024b} that the transformer dynamics can be regarded as a gradient vector field under certain assumptions.
 For the benefit of the readers we formally prove such observation in the slightly more general setting where $P$ is not the identity matrix.

-We consider the particular case of \eqref{Transformer} with a single head, $h=1$, identity value matrix, $U_1(t)=\mathbb I_{n+1}$, and $P_1(t)=P$ time-independent, positive definite, and symmetric.
-In this case, we pick $W=P$, i.e.:
+Throughout this section, we consider the particular case of \cref{Transformer} described by the following assumptions.